 Here was a talented maverick fisherman of the Chatham Isles, twenty-five years of his life spent wild fishing for a living, and then onto early retirement in New Zealand.

 A hugely fascinating character, holding me spellbound, as he divulged Hobbiton secrets.
 He told of how Kiwi director Peter Jackson, magically transformed the barren slopes and holiday homes of the Poolburn reservoir, into the callous burning down of a Rohan village.
 Mostly seemingly achieved, by using talent with camouflage and plenty of Kiwi dollars!

-Living hermit like in such a remote, beautiful, but unforgiving environment all year round, is not for the faint of heart.
-Perhaps the many fishing seasons off the isolated Chatham Isles prepared my otherworldly friend for his unusual retirement.
-Reluctantly I bid my hobbit friend of Rohan farewell, and rejoined the immutable track.
+Living hermit-like in such a remote, beautiful, but unforgiving environment all year round, is not for the faint of heart.
+Perhaps the many fishing seasons of the isolated Chatham Isles prepared my otherworldly friend for his unusual retirement.
+Reluctantly I bid my hobbit friend of Rohan farewell and rejoined the immutable track.

 The lake steadily slipping away, panniers bloated, bar bag rattling comfortably, material belongings giving me the soon to be shattered sense of security.
 Smiling broadly as the barren terrain began to unfold, into row upon row of dusky folded mountains.
 Mysterious, shadowy and surreal.
 Heart lifting, head down into the rising wind I pressed on.

-Soon the smooth gravel switch back road appeared, inviting fast descent sweeping through sparse native bush giving way to lush green farmland.
+Soon the smooth gravel switchback road appeared, inviting fast descent sweeping through the sparse native bush giving way to lush green farmland.
 My chariot raced downhill, majestic and proud to be finally collecting some fast miles under her wheels.
 The last five bar gate clanged shut, a huge sigh of mixed feelings left my lips as I joined the silky tarmac lane, unrolling towards Paeroa.

 The words of Marcel Proust came to